Entries Tagged 'Affiliates' ↓

 4. Click on”Make a Mass Payment”

-However, in a “2-tier” affiliate program, the “Affiliate’s Affiliate” (2nd level) can also get paid a portion of the sale as a commission.
+However, in a “2-tier” affiliate program, the “Affiliate’s Affiliate” (2nd level above) can also be paid a portion of the sale in commissions.

 You are selling Product A that costs $100.